-Staff should communicate with customers to understand their ability to recognize or utilize physical markers in the environment, including the recognition of key features, contrast and tactile symbols.
-Colors that provide contrast to someone with normal vision may be less distinguishable to someone with low vision.
+Colors that contrast sharply to someone with normal vision may be less distinguishable to someone with low vision.
 Two items of similar color may blend together.
-Items with exaggerated contrast will be easier to see.
+Items with exaggerated contrast will stand out more, making them easier to find.
 Contrast can be used to make it easier to detect doorframes, stair edges, railings, etc. Travel is easier when floors have a matte finish and are a contrasting color from the walls.
 Reading is easier when text has a high contrast from its background.